 Unfortunately, the thorough design and manufacturing of the chassis took almost the entire year to complete, and left very little time for subsystem development and vehicle testing.
 As the 2015 competition began, the engine and chassis performed spectacularly, but the team was plagued by a host of drivetrain difficulties that, in the end, only allowed the completion of one full run.
 This run yielded 988 MPG, earning Cal Poly 7th place overall.

 2016 – Ventus II – 1215 MPG - 3rd Place

-Moving past the frustrating debut of the Ventus chassis, the team is eagerly anticipating the 2016 competition.
-A new iteration of the chassis was completed by the end of September, and the drivetrain and steering systems are currently being thoroughly re-designed.
-Subsystem testing began in the summer, and full vehicle testing is scheduled to begin in February.
-With the massive potential of the chassis and engine, the team is very confident about Ventus II’s performance, and have their eyes firmly set on the 2008 school record of 2752 MPG, as well as overall competition victory.
+Moving past the frustrating debut of the Ventus chassis, the team eagerly anticipated the 2016 competition.
+A new iteration of the chassis was completed by the end of September, and the drivetrain and steering systems are were thoroughly re-designed in the following months.
+Subsystem testing began in the summer, and full vehicle testing began in February.
+With the massive potential of the chassis and engine, the team was very confident about Ventus II’s performance, and received 3rd place, a huge improvement from the previous competition.

 2017 - Ventus II - 1500.7 MPG - 4th Place In ICE

 The team was able to reuse the previous year's chassis and instead focus on driving technique and redesigning the steering systems.
 Drive terrain was improved and the team was able to complete a significant amount of testing.
 The drivers received lots of practice before competing in Detroit, Michigan.